-CT enterography is a diagnostic procedure that uses CT imagery and a contrast material for a better view of the interior of the small intestine.
+CT enterography is an imaging test that uses CT imagery and a contrast material to view inside the small intestine.
 The procedure allows your doctor to determine what is causing your condition.
 He or she can also tell how well you're responding to treatment for a health issue, such as Crohn's disease.

-Because CT enterography uses X-ray technology, radiation exposure can pose some risk.
+CT enterography uses X-ray technology, so there is minimal risk of radiation exposure.
 Talk with your doctor about this risk.

 You should let your doctor know if you have any allergies, particularly if you have had an allergic reaction to contrast materials or dyes before.

-If you are pregnant or suspect that you may be pregnant, tell your doctor.
+If you are pregnant or think that you may be pregnant, tell your doctor.

 There may be other risks, depending upon your specific medical condition.
 Be sure to discuss any concerns with your doctor before the procedure.

-You will likely be asked to hold your breath for brief periods while the machine is scanning.
-The procedure is painless, but you will have to lie still for a period of time, which could be uncomfortable for some people.
+- You will likely be asked to hold your breath for brief periods while the machine is scanning.
+The procedure is painless, but you will have to lie still for a period, which could be uncomfortable for some people.

-The CT enterography procedure does not cause any lasting side effects, and needs no recovery time because it requires no incisions or sedation.
+The CT enterography procedure doesn’t cause any lasting side effects.
+You won’t need recovery time because the test doesn’t require no incisions or sedation.
 You can resume your regular activities as soon as the procedure is completed.